Interview by Agata Kik

 Join The Studio, lol!
 That was our old art and music collective I ran on and off from 2009 to 2013 or so, which threw experimental music and art shows in Austin and Chicago, had a brief clothing line sold in Dallas, and published a webzine filled with interviews of rising talent in the ‘beat scene’ during that time.

 I miss those days, and we’re thinking of reviving the webzine on Patreon actually, but this time focused on digital performance and its intersection with left activism.

-Usually, there’s a framework established beforehand on the motifs, theme, etc. and maybe some choreography and general plot moments developed, but then from there it’s all about jumping into the 3D space and responding improvisationally and expressively within it.
-The framework is essential to have something to bounce off of and work with/against, but usually, the most essential aspects of a piece will arise at the moment as we figure it outlive.
+Usually, there’s a framework established beforehand on the motifs, theme, etc., and maybe some choreography and general plot moments developed, but then from there, it’s all about jumping into the 3D space and responding improvisationally and expressively within it.
+The framework is essential to have something to bounce off of and work with/against, but usually, the essential aspects of a piece will arise at the moment as we figure it outlives.

-Each major performance like the ones you named are on one hand one-off, unique performances with their own featured performer/dances, environments, characters, choreography, and context– but on the other hand each performance is a child of the ones before it and the little universes that each major show generates is its own elaboration and recontextualization of our cast of characters.
+Each major performance like the ones you named is, on one hand, a one-off, unique performance with its own featured performer/dances, environments, characters, choreography, and context, but on the other hand, each performance is a child of the ones before it, and the little universes that each major show generates are its own elaboration and recontextualization of our cast of characters.

-A new thing we’re excited about is the inclusion of audience interactivity, the ability for people online or in the IRL audience to upload photos, vote on story paths, or just generally cause chaos for us which we have to respond to.
-We’re putting together a few Livestream projects which focus on this and that’s largely my strongest passion right now: the unexpected beauty and humour that arises from the confluence of everything in the moment…getting immediately upended by a Livestream chat, and letting that guide the story.
+A new thing we’re excited about is the inclusion of audience interactivity, the ability for people online or in the IRL audience to upload photos, vote on story paths, or just generally cause chaos for us, which we have to respond to.
+We’re putting together a few Livestream projects which focus on this, and that’s largely my strongest passion right now: the unexpected beauty and humour that arises from the confluence of everything at the moment getting immediately upended by a Livestream chat and letting that guide the story.

 And where do you see taking the puppets show into?
 I imagine there are lots for exploring, either technical, conceptual or performative wise